 CNN.com published an op-ed piece titled The fascinating if unreliable, history of hate crime tracking in the US.
 “Since the data collection began, the FBI has published hate crime statistics from 1996 to, most recently, 2015.
 In 2015, there were 5,818 hate crime incidents reported, the majority of which were biased toward race and ethnicity.
 There were about 340 more hate crimes in 2015 than in 2014.”

-Even within our own LGBT borders, we experience stigma as trans people: this audio has soundtracks familiar to anyone experiencing any type of shame.
-Our goal is to affect change in the way others view someone’s journey so that the individual does not have to live in fear or have to seek protection.
-We need to use language through narratives.
-We owe this to future generations.
-Our children and youth need opportunities where they can share their lived experiences without shame and in being able to live authentically as who they are in life.
-We need to talk about gender and sex rearing assignments that are tied into the binary models of male vs. female limiting the role models we offer young children.
+Even within our own LGBT borders, we experience stigma as trans people: soundtracks familiar to anyone experiencing any type of shame.
+Our goal is to affect change so that individuals do not have to live in fear or seek protection.
+Our children and youth need opportunities to share their lived experiences without shame; live authentically as who they are in life.
+We need to talk about gender and sex-rearing assignments tied into the binary models of male vs. female, limiting the role models we offer young children.
 We also risk displacing intersex children.
 We need to talk about more than just male and female gender and move beyond the binary rules for gender assignments.
 We have a disconnect between communities of people who are different from us.
-We share commonalities within our communities until it is about our sexual orientation and identities and how we express outside of the binary roles.
+We share commonalities within our communities until it is about our sexual orientation and identities and expressions outside of binary roles.

 The standards by which our children live doesn’t always match our ideologies, and we freak out without clearly understanding what drives our fears.

 Is it any wonder why we are hesitant to Come Out when there is a risk in doing so?
 It is understandable that individuals Coming Out may need specialized care and protections to spare a life.

 According to the WILLIAMS INSTITUTE report, 57% of transgender and gender non-conforming individuals experience isolation from their families.